-Do not make arrangements to hire substitute teachers directly.
+Do not make arrangements to hire substitute teachers directly - even for one period.
 Please Note: You are legally responsible to pay one (1) teacher's salary if two (2) substitutes arrive to teach on the same day.

 ONLY ADMINISTRATORS MAY HIRE SUBSTITUTES.
 RCSD policy states that teachers are not authorized to arrange for substitutes.

 If you need a substitute teacher, we need a minimum of 24-hour notice to arrange for a substitute.
 Please adhere to this request whenever possible.